Skip to main content

 Office 365 Advanced Threat Protection for SharePoint, OneDrive, and Microsoft Teams

-There are many organizations out there using SharePoint, OneDrive, and Microsoft Teams to collaborate with each other and share ideas, especially in the past few months of the Coronavirus pandemic.
-But how can you make sure that you’re doing so in a safe and secure manner?
-With Office 365 ATP, it’s possible!
+There are many organizations out there using SharePoint, OneDrive, and Microsoft Teams to collaborate with each other and share ideas.
+But how can you make sure that you're doing so in a safe and secure manner?
+With Office 365 ATP, it's possible!

 Office 365 Advanced Threat Protection helps to detect and block potentially malicious files from entering your document libraries or team sites, or locking the file and preventing anyone from accessing it once it's been identified as malicious.
 Although it'll still show in your site, the blocked file won't be able to be opened, moved, copied, or shared (but you can delete it).
 Also, these files will be included in a list of quarantined items, so members of your security team can download, release, report or delete them from the system.